Case Study 01 · Loan Deboarding Portal · Onity Group

 Results

-9 of 9 prototype users found release status unaided.
-All three client orgs aligned on the MVP scope of secure submission plus reliable tracking.
-Projected weekly time saved per analyst is about six hours, validated against current follow-up and reconciliation patterns.
+9 of 9 users found release status unaided in testing.
+All three client orgs are now live on the first release of secure submission plus reliable tracking.
+Early data shows about six hours saved per analyst each week, measured against the old follow-up and reconciliation routine.

 Problem area